MethaneRain/JavaScript/README.md

 Javascript

-It would definitely be to my advantage if I could get the further than the basics in JavaScript, so away we go!
+It would definitely be to my advantage if I could get further than the basics in JavaScript, so away we go!

 ---